 We at Jusoor believe that youth in Syria should have access to profoundly better opportunities.
 We believe in a new generation and a country that will one day embrace democracy, respect human rights and the rule of law and encourage free speech and the free exchange of ideas.

-Much of the outstanding work of international development and philanthropic support goes unrecognised.
-At Jusoor, we want to provide a platform to the innovative projects and passionate people driving positive change.
+Much of the outstanding work of international development and philanthropic support goes unrecognized.
+At Jusoor, we want to provide a platform for innovative projects and passionate people driving positive change.

 Jim Estill, CEO of Danby Appliances, is a technology entrepreneur, executive, and philanthropist.
 Jim started a computer distribution business from the trunk of his car while in university.
 That modest business grew into a company doing $350,000,000 in sales before selling to SYNNEX in 2004.

 Jim has invested in, mentored and advised many technology companies including Blackberry.
 He joined Blackberry’s board before they went public and served there for 13 years.

 In 2016 Jim Estill made the headlines for his philanthropic work sponsoring 58 Syrian refugee families in Guelph, Ontario.
 The Financial Times, BBCNews, The Guardian, and Toronto Life have all covered his story, including this viral video featuring his work.
 This June Jim received the Order of Ontario, the province’s highest honor.